André Villas-Boas: Marseille

-On 28 May 2019, Villas-Boas signed a two-year contract to be the new manager of Olympique de Marseille, replacing Rudi Garcia.
+On 28 May 2019, Villas-Boas signed a two-year contract to be the new manager of Marseille, replacing Rudi Garcia.

 In the 2019–20 Ligue 1 season, Marseille finished second after the season was ended early due to the coronavirus pandemic, thus qualifying for the 2020–21 UEFA Champions League for the first time since 2013–14.
-On September 13, 2020, he became the first Olympian coach in 9 years to lead his squad to a victory (0-1) in Le Classique against Paris Saint-Germain.
+On September 13, 2020, he became the first Olympian coach in nine years to lead his squad to an away 1–0 victory in Le Classique against Paris Saint-Germain.

 On 2 February 2021, Villas-Boas announced in a press conference that he had offered his resignation to the club's board due to his dissatisfaction with the club's recruitment policy, namely them signing Celtic player Olivier Ntcham on loan the previous day against his wishes.
-A few hours later, Marseille announced the suspension of Villas-Boas as manager with immediate effect, with the club branding his public criticism of the club "unacceptable" and confirming that disciplinary hearings against Villas-Boas will take place.
+A few hours later, Marseille announced the suspension of Villas-Boas as manager with immediate effect, with the club branding his public criticism of the club "unacceptable" and confirming that disciplinary hearings against Villas-Boas would take place.

+President of FC Porto

+After he left Marseille, Villas-Boas decided to end his managerial career and retired from football management altogether.
+Sometime during 2022, Villas-Boas revealed the reason he gave up his coaching career was to focus on his candidacy as Porto president.

+In the elections held on 27 April 2024, he defeated the sitting president, Jorge Nuno Pinto da Costa, who left office after holding the position for 42 consecutive years.
+Villas-Boas' candidacy was the most voted in the club's elections, held at the Estádio do Dragão, with 21,489 of the 26,876 votes cast, compared to 5,224 from Pinto da Costa's list and 53 from Nuno Lobo's.
+With this, he became the 32nd president of Porto.